faccus/network_butcher/test_data/aMLLibrary_data/README.md

 ## Quick Tutorial on aMLLibrary
 As we already stated, aMLLibrary can be used by network_butcher to generate and import the weights in the block graph.
-This package can be used to both perform the training for machine learning models (for regression) and to perform the inference.
+This package can be used to both perform the training of machine learning models and to perform inference.

+## Why is aMLLibrary used?

+aMLLibrary is used by the weight importer class block_aMLLibrary_Weight_Importer to generate and import the weights produced by the models of [[1]](#1) in the block graph.

-The general idea (that is detailed by [[1]](#1) in his thesis) is to estimate the execution time of each layer in a Deep Neural Network on two devices (an edge device and a cloud device) by:
+In particular, the general idea of block_aMLLibrary_Weight_Importer (that is detailed by [[1]](#1) in his thesis) is to estimate the execution time of each layer in a Deep Neural Network on two devices (an edge device and a cloud device) by constructing a collection of regression models that should, a priori, estimate the layer execution time.
+The training data for these models is obtained by running a profiler application on several networks.
+The profiler will:
-1) Constructing the linear graph of the network (the linearized graph produced by Contrained_Block_Graph_Builder with mode 'output')
+1) Construct the linear graph of the network (the linearized graph produced by Contrained_Block_Graph_Builder with mode 'output')
-2) Profiling the average time required to execute each 'node' of the linearized graph in the edge and cloud devices.
+2) Measure the average time required to execute each 'node' of the linearized graph in the edge and cloud devices.
-General data about the executed layers is also saved (the output tensor length, the MACs of the layers, the number of parameters and the number of executed layers as well as the time required to send to a second 'cloud' device the output data)
+General informations about the executed layers is also saved (the output tensor length, the MACs of the layers, the number of parameters and the number of executed layers as well as the time required to send the output tensor from the edge device to the cloud device)
-3) The obtained data is used to construct a regression machine learning model that should the execution time of each group of layers in a given network (not necessarily the same network used to generate the data).

-Once a profiler application has computed the overall time required to perform each layer of a "starting" deep neural network (as an example, consider the CSV file in the input), the regression model for the chosen device can be computed in two steps:
+Once a profiler application has produced the final result, the regression model for the chosen device can be computed in two steps:
 1) Prepare a configuration file with the parameters for the training (see the example in the config/test1 and config/test2 folders).
-Here, a user can specify the machine learning techniques to test, the parameters related to the training procedure, as well as the information related to the input CSV file (the columns containing the features and the variable to predict).
+Here, a user can specify the allowed machine learning techniques to use, the parameters related to the training procedure, as well as the information related to the input CSV file (the columns containing the features and the variable to predict).
 2) Run the training procedure by executing the following command in the aMLLibrary directory:
 ```